rwblokzijl/Msc-thesis-EuroToken/thesis.md

 from banking and investing operations thus creating a system where users can quickly move their capital between banks.

-Additionally to currency accounts, other assets like stocks, bonds and other assets can also be tracked on the blockchain.
+Additionally, to currency accounts, other assets like stocks, bonds and other assets can also be tracked on the blockchain.
 As time progresses financial players can provide banking or investment services directly to the customer using the same system as their banking.